Purchasing a home is a big financial step and the amount that you need to save for a down payment can seem daunting. Nonetheless, it’s not impossible.

 4. Determine your timeframe to purchase your first home

-Timing is everything in the housing market.
+Timing is everything in the housing market especially given how quickly a seller's market can change to a buyer's market.
 So, the more aggressive that you can get with reducing your expenses and increasing your income, the less time it will take to save for the down payment on your home.
 To estimate how much time it will take to save, simply divide your down payment target by your monthly savings goal.

 If you want to shorten the time that it’ll take to save, simply find creative ways to further reduce your expenses and increase your income to add extra cash toward your savings.
 Here are a few things that you can try: